cdown/chrisdown.name/_posts/2025-05-13-safer-signal-sending-with-pkill-require-handler.md

 article](https://developers.facebook.com/blog/post/2022/09/27/signals-in-prod-dangers-and-pitfalls/)
 for some reasons why.
 - However, if you have to use signals, it is important to know that one cause of production outages is missing the removal of signal senders when removing signal handlers (like SIGHUP).
 This can cause services to terminate unexpectedly fleetwide.
 - Many signals, like `SIGHUP`, `SIGUSR1`, and `SIGUSR2` terminate processes by default if no handler is present.
 - The new `pkill --require-handler` flag (`-H`) only sends signals to processes that have registered handlers for them, preventing such issues.
-- Using `pkill -H -F pidfile` instead of plain `pkill`, `kill` or similar can prevent outages, and turn midnight incidents into something much smaller and contained.
+- Using `pkill -H -F pidfile` instead of plain `pkill`, `kill` or similar can prevent outages, and turn all hands on deck incidents into something much more contained.
 - `pkill -H` exits with code 1 when no matching processes were found, so admins can still monitor for errant `pkill` calls without them piling up and becoming tech debt.

 ---